Perfect for when some peace and quiet is on the agenda

 - By Aileen Liang

-It’s stifling hot outside, the crowds seem to be everywhere, and you just can’t seem to hear your own thoughts.
-If you feel like you’ve got a pocket of free time while out and about, and am seeking for a slice of quiet, let it be one with a good book in hand; overpriced coffee and hipster glasses optional.
-Here’re 11 local bookstores to get your dose of literary enjoyment.
+It’s stifling hot outside, the crowds are everywhere, and you just can’t seem to hear your own thoughts.
+If you feel like you’ve got a pocket of free time while out and about, and are seeking a slice of quiet, let it be one with a good book in hand; overpriced coffee and hipster glasses optional.
+Here’re 16 local bookstores to get your dose of literary enjoyment.

 Basheer Graphic Books